Template-Free Gravitational Wave Detection with CWT-LSTM Autoencoders: A Case Study of Run-Dependent Calibration Effects in LIGO Data: Discussion and Conclusion

 Initial training on combined O1--O4 data (207 confirmed events, 1991 noise segments) yielded encouraging precision (96\%) but limited recall (52\%), with the model missing approximately half of the test signals.
 More concerning, the reconstruction error distribution exhibited a pronounced bimodal structure rather than the expected clean separation between noise and signal classes as shown in Figure~\ref{fig:batch_effect}.
 Statistical analysis revealed that this bimodality correlated strongly with observing run (Spearman $\rho = 0.68$, $p < 10^{-20}$) rather than astrophysical parameters such as network SNR, component masses, or luminosity distance (all $|r| < 0.15$).
 Gaussian mixture modeling identified two distinct clusters: a low-error mode (mean $\sim$0.41) dominated by O3a/O3b events, and a high-error mode (mean $\sim$0.70) comprising primarily O2 and O4a events.
 This systematic offset of 0.3$\sigma$ in normalized error space indicated a batch effect arising from run-dependent calibration and whitening procedures in the GWOSC strain products.

 Figure~\ref{fig:batch_effect} illustrates this run-dependent clustering through reconstruction error distributions stratified by observing run.
-The systematic separation is striking: O3a and O3b events form a tight cluster at lower reconstruction errors, while O2 and O4a events occupy a distinct higher-error regime, with O1 showing intermediate behavior.
-Importantly, the within-run variance is substantially smaller than the between-run variance, confirming that the clustering reflects systematic run-level differences rather than event-to-event stochasticity.
+The systematic separation is striking: O3a events cluster at the lowest reconstruction errors (0.35–0.45), followed by O3b (0.40–0.50), then O1 and O2 at intermediate levels (0.44–0.54), with O4a occupying the highest regime (0.50–0.90, predominantly 0.60–0.90).
+The within-run variance is substantially smaller than the between-run variance, confirming that the clustering reflects systematic run-level differences rather than event-to-event stochasticity.
 This pattern persists even when controlling for physical parameters through partial correlation analysis, demonstrating that the batch effect dominates over astrophysical variance in the model's reconstruction error space.

 To investigate whether inconsistent normalization could explain the observed discrepancy, we implemented a global normalization scheme in which the mean and standard deviation were computed once from all training noise data and then applied uniformly to every segment.
 However, this modification had negligible effect: the bimodality and run-dependent clustering persisted unchanged.
 Inspection of raw GWOSC strain revealed that the data are already zero-mean and variance-normalized to within numerical precision (mean $\sim 10^{-24}$, standard deviation $\sim 10^{-18}$), rendering additional normalization effectively inert.